 7) Bring your stuff together with built-in storage

 If your house looks like most others, it’s chock-full on the inside with memorabilia and keepsakes.
 Tossed about the room, this can look cluttered and dingy.
 It makes it hard to clean and dust.
 Adding more furniture, though, can make a space feel cramped and tiny.

 Instead, think about adding more built-in storage.
 Whether you just want to hang a shelf over an entryway, put some coat hooks by the door, or build a bookshelf into a living room wall, built-in storage is a great way to display your treasured memories without shrinking a room with too much stuff.
 Installing it requires lumber, mounting tools, and a few other gadgets that DIY experts should have no trouble identifying.

 When it comes to home improvements, United Texas CU is ready to be a partner every step of the way.
-You may have heard about home equity loans, but you may have thought you can’t use them for small remodeling projects.
+You may have heard about home equity loans or a home equity line of credit, but you may have thought you couldn’t use them for small remodeling projects.
 However, it’s actually one of the most common uses for those accounts.